rosaiani/glyphs-scripts/README.md

 # glyphs-scripts
-Some snippets and reusable code for Glyphs
+Some snippets and reusable code for Glyphs by Plau.
+Code by Rodrigo Saiani with fundamental help from Chat-GPT.